Jesus and the End Time | FAQ (Anticipated Questions)

-While the writer does not claim to be an authority on the Bible in the academic, professional sense of that word, he has spent so much time studying the Bible that he considers himself to be a well informed and serious student of it.
-This, in turn, is all that he believes to be necessary for him (or anyone else) to produce the fact-rich but less than exhaustive coverage of the End Times teachings of Jesus provided by the present writing.
-His reasons for believing this are perhaps best understood by thinking about the reading of this writing as analogous to the taking of a guided tour through the vast and fascinating landscape of the Grand Canyon.
-This is because the persons who are best qualified to serve as tour guides depends on the kinds of tours their guests are interested in and the amount of time they have to spend.
-For tours of this kind what is required (other than honesty and general trustworthiness) is not necessarily a person who is a highly educated earth scientist or geologist, but rather a person who has traveled trails through the Grand Canyon many times, who has experience expressing himself, and who wants to help his guests see the features of interest they are most likely to be interested in.
-In any case, it is the latter kind of guide that the writer hopes and tries to be.
+While the writer does not claim to be an authority on the Bible in the academic, professional sense of that word, he believes himself to be enough of a serious student of it that he is in a good position to present and explain his findings to other serious Bible students.
+His reasons for believing this are perhaps best understood by thinking about the reading of this writing as analogous to the taking of a guided tour through the Grand Canyon.
+This is because the kind of person who is best suited to serve as a tour guide depends on the kind of tour his guests are interested in and the amount of time they have to spend.
+For a guided tour through a place like the Grand Canyon what is required (other than honesty and general trustworthiness) is not necessarily a person who is a highly educated earth scientist or geologist, but rather a person who has read a lot about it and studied it carefully during countless trips through it, who has a lot of experience describing things, and who wants to help his guests see and understand the things they are most likely to be interested in.
+In any case, it is the latter kind of guide through the End Time teachings of Jesus that the writer tries to be.
 Thus, another answer to the question of why readers should take the writer seriously is that he has all the knowledge and experience necessary to perform the task he has set for himself.

 What does the writer hope to accomplish by creating this End Time prophecy website?

-Whether or not this website expands or develops in any of the above-described ways, the writer hopes that it will serve another important purpose: to provide a Scriptural background against which people can pose, sharpen and discuss important religious questions.
-One example of such a question is if and how some still widely accepted interpretations of KJV New Testament teachings of Jesus about hell as a place of everlasting punishment by fire for some of the dead can be reconciled with KJV Old Testament teachings about hell (Sheol in the NRSV Old Testament) as a place where all of the dead continue a gloomy and uneventful existence as shades (or rephaim).
-This question is important because, if these teachings cannot be reconciled, it is reasonable to believe that one or both ought to be modified or reinterpreted.
+Whether or not this website is expanded in any of the above-described ways, the writer hopes that it will serve another important purpose.
+This is to serve as a Bible study resource that people can use to pose, sharpen and discuss important questions that involve the End Time or things closely associated with it.
+One example of such a question is if and how some still widely accepted interpretations of Jesus' teachings about hell as a place of everlasting punishment by fire for some of the dead can be reconciled with Old Testament's teachings about hell (Sheol in the NRSV Old Testament) as a place where all of the dead continue to exist as rephaim (or shades).
+This question is important because, if these teachings cannot be reconciled, it is reasonable to think that one or both of them ought to be modified or reinterpreted.
 While discussions of these possibilities are neither easy nor simple, they could hardly be more consequential.
-This is because the idea of a place of afterlife punishment by fire that may continue without end for all eternity is so terrifying that any groups or individuals who are able to persuade people that there actually is such a place, and that they know how to keep people from going there, have in their hands a power they can use to frighten people into supporting social and political agendas that they otherwise wouldn't.
-This, together with the fact that the First Amendment places few limits on the exercise of this power, make it imperative that discussions of questions of these kinds be conducted with a care and seriousness that reflects their potential long term impact on the future history of this country.
+This is because the idea of a place of afterlife punishment by fire that continues without end for all eternity is so terrifying that any groups or individuals who are able to persuade people that there actually is a place of this kind, and that they know how to keep people from going there, have in their hands a power they can use to frighten people into supporting social and political causes they otherwise wouldn't.
+This, together with the fact that the First Amendment places few limits on the exercise of this power, make it imperative that questions of these kinds be discussed with a care and seriousness that reflects their potential long term impact on the future history of the United States.

-If I were to read only one part of this website carefully, which part should it be?
+If I have the time to read only a few pages of this website carefully, which pages should they be?

 What does the writer mean when he uses the word "text"?